AvitalFinanaser/Augmented-HuBERT-for-SER/README.md

 Enhancing HuBERT's Speech Emotion Recognition through Data Augmentation and Fine-tuning.

 ## Overview
 This project investigates how various data augmentation techniques can enhance the robustness of HuBERT-based Speech Emotion Recognition (SER) models.
-We examine four key augmentation methods—Time Stretch, Additive Noise, SpecAugment, and Copy Paste—both individually and in probability-weighted combinations to determine optimal configurations for improving model performance and generalization.
+We examine four key augmentation methods—Time Stretch, Additive Noise, SpecAugment, and Natural Copy-paste (N-CP) — individually and in probability-weighted combinations to determine optimal configurations for improving model performance and generalization.

 ## Background
 Speech Emotion Recognition (SER) systems often struggle with real-world variability in acoustic conditions and speaker characteristics.
 Pre-trained models like HuBERT show promising performance in controlled environments but may lack robustness when deployed in diverse settings.
 Data augmentation offers a promising approach to address these limitations without requiring extensive additional data collection or radical model architecture changes.

 ## Repository Structure

 - **notebooks**: Contains implementation code executed in the Google Colab environment.
+The notebooks in the repository are designed to run in Colab and include the necessary setup steps, including the needed project drive path.
 - **data**: Includes cleaned RAVDNESS and SAVEE datasets.
 - **assets**: Contains summary visualizations.
 - **models**: Stores our 8 trained models, managed using Git LFS for efficient storage.